Grommash9/aiotx/docs/monitoring.rst

 .. code-block:: text

     ton_client: transaction {'@type': 'blocks.shortTxId', 'mode': 135, 'account': '0:ffbd85ffba92089f5263a510ae89b7a8b0bc8bbea7c76102fb7154a4e84de04b', 'lt': '46762307000001', 'hash': 'uXqQz3LEJjor09cIcZ4IoRQX+IGuVnjBR1zQzut1tKY='}
-    ton_client: block 38104588ton_client: block 38104588
+    ton_client: block 38104588
+    ton_client: shard transactions [...]

 In this example, we create an instance of `AioTxTONClient` with the appropriate API endpoint.
-We then register handlers for blocks and transactions using the `on_block` and `on_transaction` decorators, respectively.
+We then register handlers for blocks, transactions, and block transactions using the `on_block`, `on_transaction`, and `on_block_transactions` decorators, respectively.

 Inside the `handle_block` handler, you can process the master block as needed.
 The `block` parameter contains the block data.

 Inside the `handle_transaction` handler, you can process each transaction encountered.
 The `transaction` parameter contains basic transaction information such as the account address, logical time, and transaction hash.

+The `handle_block_transactions` handler receives a list of transactions for each shard.
+Note that for TON, this handler will be triggered multiple times for each master block, as it processes shard transactions separately.

 By default, the transaction details are not fetched for every transaction to avoid consuming a large number of API calls.
 If you want to retrieve more details about a specific transaction, you can use the `get_transactions` method of `AioTxTONClient`, as shown in the example: